guglastican/github-exsfzj/src/pages/blog/zotrim-reviews.md

 - Increases Energy Levels
 - Improves Mood
 - Sexual Stimulant
-- Improves Digestion
+- Supports healthy digestion
 - Reduce weight by 5%, and hip /waist ratio
 Zotrim Cons
-- No Money Back Guarantee details listed
+- 100 days Money Back Guarantee details listed
 - You have to take 6 capsules per day
 - Does Not Contain any of our Top Rated Ingredients

 ##Conclusion
 Zotrim is a very promising weight loss supplement.
-Our only real complaint is that they do not mention, or offer details on a money back guarantee.
 You can find several products similar to Zotrim, like Clinicallix (although it is a “beefed up” version of Zotrim with two additional supplements) that do offer a 100% money back guarantee.
 We give Zotrim two thumbs up if you are looking to shed a few unwanted pounds.

 The best place to purchase Zotrim is from their official website <a href="https://zotrim.com/?a=215017" target="_blank">Zotrim.com</a> for $49- $149 per bottle